 Breakfast.
 Also today we wind our way deeply through the "bowels" of the Himalayas.
 It is amazing how diverse the country presents itself here.
 Sometimes we dive into dense forests where hardly a ray of sunlight penetrates, then again endless terraced rice and vegetable plantations lie at our feet, and a little later our eyes are refreshed by endlessly wide grasslands, in "Little Switzerland".

 Day 10: day trip to Badrinath (approx. 110 km)

 Breakfast.
 Badrinath is considered the most important of the four pilgrimage places in Garhwal.
-We visit it as part of a day trip, as it is only a 2.5 hour drive from Joshimat.
-Badrinath is teeming with sadhus, gurus and other traditional figures.
-The temple, with its colourful ornaments, is one of the most beautiful in Garhwal.
+We visit it as part of a day trip, as it is only a 2.5-hour drive from Joshimat.
+Badrinath is teeming with sadhus, gurus, and other traditional figures.
+The temple, with its colorful ornaments, is one of the most beautiful in Garhwal.